-In 2012 Kimberley returned to Warmun Art Centre as Senior Curator & Manager (2012/13), where he assisted in the recovery following devastating 2011 floods and developed major projects including: Lena Nyadbi, Dayiwul Lirlmim (Barramundi Scales) (2013), a 700square metre installation on the rooftop of the Musee du quai Branly in Paris; the Gija Two-Way Learning Program – a ground-breaking intercultural tertiary education partnership between Warmun Art Centre & The University of Melbourne’s Centre for Cultural Materials Conservation; established a new Media Lab @ WAC e-media project; and a Living Cultural Archive of the nationally significant Warmun Community Collection.
+In 2012 Kimberley returned to Warmun Art Centre as Senior Curator & Manager (2012-13), where he assisted in the recovery following devastating 2011 floods and developed major projects including: Lena Nyadbi, Dayiwul Lirlmim (Barramundi Scales) (2013) a 700-square-metre installation on the rooftop of the Musee du quai Branly in Paris; the Gija Two-Way Learning Program, a ground-breaking intercultural tertiary education partnership between Warmun Art Centre & The University of Melbourne’s Centre for Cultural Materials Conservation; established a new Media Lab @ WAC e-media project; and a Living Cultural Archive of the nationally significant Warmun Community Collection.

 He was Curator of Mildura Palimpsest Biennale #10 2015 (2014-2015) a residency-based international biennale developing and presenting new site-specific works by 76 Aboriginal, Australian and international artists in Australia, Japan and Italy, including major projects such as Unmapping the End of the World.
 As Director, GASP (Glenorchy Art & Sculpture Park) (2016-2018) he has curated eight major ephemeral and permanent public sculpture projects.